nathanjc/jefferson-associated-counsel/README.md

     cd /path/to/your/repository

-Install the modules:
+Install modules:

     npm install

-Finally boot up your application:
+Boot up your application:

     npm start

-Then open up your favorite browser, go to [localhost:3000](localhost:3000) and your application should be there.
+Finally open up your favorite browser, go to [localhost:3000](//localhost:3000) and your application should be there.
 Hurrah!

 ===

 ### Editing content

 All content files are in the `/views` directory.
-Visit [jade-lang.com](http://jade-lang.com/) for reference.
+Visit [jade-lang.com](http://jade-lang.com/) for Jade template reference.

 Once you’ve edited something you can push the content up to github, then ssh into the server and pull the updates down.